-We're bona fide fragrance junkies here at Byrdie HQ, don't get us wrong.
+We're bonafide fragrance fanatics here at Byrdie HQ, don't get us wrong.
 But isn't there something so appealing about having a great natural scent without much outside help?
 (Not to mention that even perfume can quickly turn awful when intermingled with other funky smells.)

-From the foods you eat to the way you wash your clothes, there are actually a handful of random habits that have a direct impact on your natural musk.
+From the foods you eat to what you're washing your body with, there are actually a handful of random habits that have a direct impact on your natural musk.
 Keep reading to see how to always smell your best.